Samagra-Development/Text2SQL/readme.md

 - Create a prompt for the query - "Given this SQL Schema - {schema-relevant.sql}, Can you give a SQL query as a code snippet to "{NL SQL Query}" and don't share with me anything else."
 - Send a prompt to ChatGPT
 - Return SQL query
-- Verify the query on a mock DB
+- Verify the query on a mock DB - `validate_SQL(sql)`

+### APIs
+- Assuming this system is single tenant and single database query tool
+- Onboard a Schema using the `/onboard` API => schema.sql => already onboarded to the database | P2
+- `/query` => takes in a single param, `prompt` and based on that prompt return the SQL if ChatGPT provides a valid SQL.

 ### Installation